TorXakis/homebrew-TorXakis/README.md

 Homebrew will fetch a pre-build binary and do a quick installation.
 Homebrew will also install **specific versions** of the [SMT][1] solvers [Z3][3] and [CVC4][2]  as runtime dependency of the  `TorXakis` package.

 If you just have the newest MacOS version installed for which no pre-build binary is installed yet, then homebrew will install the pre-build binary from the previous MacOS version.
-In case this gives problems, which is improbable, then you can still force a build from source with the commands:
+In case this gives problems, which is improbable, then you still do a build from source.

+#### Build `TorXakis` from source ####

+Do a build from source with the commands:

 ```sh
 brew tap torxakis/torxakis
 brew install --build-from-source torxakis
 ```

+#### Build `TorXakis` from HEAD of development source ####

 To install the latest HEAD source of `TorXakis`, use the following commands: